Carlos Albizu University - Miami Data & Information Overview

 Student Loan Debt

-The student loan default rate at Carlos Albizu University - Miami is 4.5%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Carlos Albizu University - Miami is 6.8%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do Carlos Albizu University - Miami Graduates Make?students who graduate from Carlos Albizu University - Miami with a bachelor's degree go on to jobs where they make an average salary of $30,200 in their early years.
 This is about 24% less that the average pay for college graduates overall.
 However, graduates with your major may make more.